 We strongly advise you not to travel to Libya due to the unpredictable security situation throughout the country.
 If you are in Libya and fear for your safety you should depart if it is safe to do so.

 At elections held in July 2012 a General National Congress was elected.
 The Congress elected a new Prime Minister in October 2012.
 The authorities are yet to exert their influence fully over the entire country.
-The security environment remains fragile and further violence could occur.
 Well-armed militias remain unchecked in many parts of Libya, and serious security incidents are frequent.
+On 10 October 2013, the Prime Minister was taken by force from the Corinthia Hotel and later released.
+The security environment remains fragile and further incidents could occur.

 Public demonstrations often occur in the central squares of Libya’s cities, and may turn violent without warning.

 Australians who choose to remain in Libya should be aware that violent clashes between armed militia and tribes may occur across the country.
-Political violence has increased in 2012, particularly in Tripoli and Benghazi where a number of assassinations and car bombings have occurred.
+Political violence increased throughout 2012 and 2013, particularly in Tripoli and Benghazi where a number of assassinations and car bombings have occurred.
 In June 2012, Libyan authorities declared warring mountain towns in the country’s west a ‘military zone’.
 Also in June, an armed militia group occupied Tripoli’s international airport, disrupting a number of flights.
-On 19 August 2012, two car bombs detonated in Tripoli.
-In January 2013 shots were fired at the vehicle containing the Italian Consul in Benghazi.
+Major demonstrations, involving the display of heavy arms, occurred in Tripoli throughout April and May 2013, with further violent demonstrations (with dozens killed) in Benghazi.
 The situation across Libya is unpredictable and security incidents can arise and escalate quickly.
 Against this background, Australians should be aware that the Australian government’s ability to provide consular assistance to Australians in Libya remains limited.

 The Australian Consulate-General in Tripoli is closed until further notice.
 Australians in Libya who require consular assistance should contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia or the Australian Embassy in Rome on +39 06 85 2721.

-Large amounts of unexploded ordnance and landmines remain in the country as a result of the 2011 revolution.
+Large amounts of unexploded ordnance and landmines remain in the country as a result of the 2011 revolution, much of which has not been secured.

 Australians are urged to avoid political gatherings and demonstrations as they have the potential to turn violent.
 If you are in an area where a protest is occurring you should either leave, if it is safe to do so, or remain indoors and away from windows.